gagan12334/Weather/README.md

 # Weather
-This Python program utilizes the Streamlit framework and OpenWeatherMap API to create a dynamic weather application capable of fetching real-time weather data for a specified city.
-The application allows users to view temperature information in either Celsius or Fahrenheit and provides weather descriptions in both English and German languages.
-By integrating the Transformers library, the program offers text translation functionality, enhancing the user experience by providing weather information in multiple languages.
+This Python program leverages the Streamlit framework and OpenWeatherMap API to create a dynamic weather application that fetches real-time weather data for a specified city.
+Users can conveniently view temperature information in Celsius or Fahrenheit and access weather descriptions in English or German, facilitated by the integration of the Transformers library for text translation.
+The application further presents the current wind speed in miles per hour and offers descriptive weather conditions based on temperature ranges, providing a comprehensive and user-friendly weather report within the application interface.